alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-04-beggar-sufis-sect.md

 title: "The beggar sufis sect"
 publisher: "alsalafiyyah@icloud.com"
 category: [sects]
+tags: [ibn-baz]
 source: "Majmu' Fatawa wa Maqalat 3/447"
-hijri: Dhul-Qa'dah 13, 1441
+hijri: "Dhul-Qa'dah 13, 1441"
-locale: en
+translation: false
 lang: en
-note: false
 summary: "Such people should not be given money or helped by any means, as this is considered encouraging them to continue this abominable act.
 If they beat themselves, you will not be accountable for that; rather, they will be."
 muftis:
   shaykh: